Covid 19 coronavirus: NZ case clusters double, seven more investigated

 A cluster is defined as a group of cases linked because they have been in the same place together.

-The largest remains Auckland girls school Marist College which has 48 confirmed and probable cases, with one new case since yesterday.
+The largest remains Auckland girls' school Marist College, which has 48 confirmed and probable cases, with one new case since yesterday.

-Of the new clusters the largest is in Blenheim described by the Ministry of Health as "Air Force rugby team US visit" which has nine cases recorded.
+Of the new clusters the largest is in Blenheim, described by the Ministry of Health as "Air Force rugby team US visit", which has nine cases recorded.

 READ MORE: